rafaelfelix/puppet-pear/README.md

   version => "4.5.0",
   repository => "pear.drush.org",
 }

+# Install a package from the pecl repository
+pear::package { "xdebug":
+    repository => "pecl.php.net"
+}

 ```

 Alternately, to specify a different package for PEAR (if you are using IUS